The Cheshire Global Alliance is a network of over 200 independently managed Cheshire organisations.

 - South Asia

-An international steering committee comprising all Regional Chairs and the International Director of Leonard Cheshire, often referred to as the Global Alliance Council, meets annually to progress the Vision.
+An international steering committee, often referred to as the Global Alliance Council, meets annual to progress the Vision and comprises all Regional Chairs and the Global Alliance Secretariat.